Right-wing British politicians are having milkshakes thrown over them. Here's why

 "The power of social media is that an impulsively thrown milkshake can become a symbol overnight.
 That McDonald's was served a police notice to shut its milkshake machine down the day of the march is testament to this.
 A viral image, mixed with the allure of social media infamy, is easily enough to spawn copycats," says Alex Krasodomski, director for the Centre of Analysis for Social Media at the Demos think tank in London.

 Milkshaking is happening more.
-13 days before the Farage incident, a reddit user posted the comment: "He must be next in line for a milkshaking."
+Thirteen days before the Farage incident, a reddit user posted the comment: "He must be next in line for a milkshaking."
 You can find similar messages on 4chan.

 In 2015, Douglas Carswell, a former member of parliament, was surrounded by a group of anti-austerity protestors shortly after he'd defected from the Conservative Party to UKIP.
 He was escorted from the scene by police for his own safety.
 While he wasn't milkshaked, the recent incidents have reminded him of the fear of requiring police protection after being confronted by angry members the public.